Spen Victoria celebrate their stunning 1990 Priestley Cup final win

 Spen improved their league position in 1937 with third place when Mortimer proved himself to be one of the leading batters in the league with an average of 45.44.

-The first Test player at Spen was Edwin St Hill, a fast bowler who appeared during 1937-1939.
+The first Test player at Spen was Edwin St Hill, above, a fast bowler who appeared during 1937-1939.
 The Trinidad fast bowler was a prolific wicket-taker in the first class competition in the West Indies and made two Test appearances.

 Spen had the distinction of providing the season’s highest individual score in the league twice in the space of four years: